PROC SQL is a SAS Procedure that combines the functionality of DATA and PROC steps into a single step.

 In the below example, we can find cars with a manual transmission by writing the following code.
 Also, note that the search is case-sensitive.

 proc sql outobs=5; select make, model from sashelp.cars where index(model, 'manual') > 0; quit;

 Extracting information from a string

 Sometimes we may need to extract specific information from a string.
 We can use the

-In the following example, we can extract the first and last names from the name column by writing the following code.
+We can extract the first and last names from the name column in the following example by writing the following code.

 proc sql outobs=5; select name,team, substr(name,index(name,',')+1,length(name)) as FirstName, substr(name,1,index(name,',')-1) as LastName from sashelp.baseball; quit;

-For extracting the first name, the INDEX function is used with SUBSTR to find the position of “,” in the Name column.
-The value returned is then passed as the second argument to the SUBSTR function specifying the starting position of the character to be extracted.
+The value returned is then passed as the second argument to the SUBSTR function specifying the character’s starting position to be extracted.

-Similarly, for extracting las name, the INDEX function is used in the last argument of SUBSTR function which will return the ending position of “,”.
+Similarly, for extracting the last name, the INDEX function is used in the last argument of the SUBSTR function, which will return the ending position of “,”.

 proc sql; select name,team,substrn(name,index(name,',')+1,length(name)) as FirstName from sashelp.baseball where calculated firstname =* ' Andre' ; quit;